tdpham3/angular-lottery/README.md

 Generates Unique Numbers for Mega Millions lottery.

-Lottery Generation Logic is located in randomNumber factory
+Lottery Generation Logic is located in randomNumber factory.

+The behavior in the Lottery Generation Logic can accept parameters to alter the number range.

 ## To Do